SpaceUY/GRC20Hackathon2025/README.md

 4. (Optional) Run `docker compose up` to start a local MongoDB instance, you can choose to use another service or instance, and replace the link in the `.env` file.
 5. Run `npm run dev` in the terminal to run the index file.

-> NOTE: the current index file is meant to show the steps needed to use the entire code, I suggest to run step by step and ensure each step works properly.
+> NOTE: the current index file is meant to show the steps needed to use the entire code, I suggest running step by step and ensure each step works properly.

 6. You could also run each file inside operations separately using `npx tsx src/operations/*.ts` to create the entities.